-• Road Maintenance Services: Winter road plowing & salting operations; street sweeping; application of dust suppressants on rural roads; streetlight maintenance; general road repairs; roadside ditch maintenance; culvert installations; and curb & sidewalk repairs.
+Road Maintenance Services: Winter road plowing & salting operations; street sweeping; application of dust suppressants on rural roads; streetlight maintenance; general road repairs; roadside ditch maintenance; culvert installations; and curb & sidewalk repairs.

 Accessibility Barrier Barrier Type Suggested Improvements Expected Benefits / Success Indicators Strategy for Completion Completion Date Communication materials (pamphlets, brochures & solid waste calendars to the public at the front desk Information Review and provide updated communication materials More effective communication with the public Notices to be large print, and may include various font sizes, contrast colours Completed, subject to ongoing review and revised as required Replacement of existing street name blades with oversize street name blades at signalized intersections Architectural Review street signage at signalized intersections and replace the existing street names blades Enhanced safety for visually impaired pedestrians and enhanced ability to identify streets for motorists and emergency services Updating of engineering standards to include oversize street name blades and include in new construction/retrofit in older areas In progress.
 Implementation completed No accessible traffic signals at intersections Architectural Retrofit of traffic signals at intersections with pedestrian countdown and "chirping" features Enhanced safety for persons with disabilities and the elderly Include pedestrian countdown, audible pedestrian features and zebra pedestrian pavement markings in new traffic signals and retrofit in older areas In progress.
 Implementation of pedestrian countdown feature at all city traffic signals has been completed.
+Broken, cracked or Physical Repairs of uneven Increased mobility for Continue to inspect all Continuous annual

-Accessibility Barrier Barrier Type Suggested Improvements Expected Benefits / Success Indicators Strategy for Completion Completion Date Broken, cracked or missing sidewalks in parks causing disruption in continuous accessibility Physical Repairs of uneven surfaces, cracks or install missing bays Increased mobility for people for with physical disabilities.
-Continue to inspect all park sidewalks utilizing inspection sheets and schedule repairs under annual contract.
-Continuous annual audit.
+Accessibility Barrier Barrier Type Suggested Improvements Expected Benefits / Success Indicators Strategy for Completion Completion Date missing sidewalks in parks causing disruption in continuous accessibility surfaces, cracks or install missing bays people for with physical disabilities. park sidewalks utilizing inspection sheets and schedule repairs under annual contract. audit.
 Flooding in Parks causing disruption in continuous accessibility Physical Enhance information /communication signage and implement communication procedure.
 People with physical disabilities will know in advance of a service disruption.
 Signs will be enhanced to provide more detail to Park Users including contact information.
 Access Vaughan and Parks and Forestry clerical staff are being notified of service disruption so they can address inquiries.
 Also, website updates will be provided.
 Guidelines have been completed to reflect internal procedures for Parks Operations, which notifies Access Vaughan and Parks and Forestry clerical staff of service disruption so they can address inquiries.
 This is communicated via email and verbal confirmation for flooding (or snow pile) blockages.
+Next step: develop a communication plan with Accessibility Committee to communicate disruption.
 For periods of flooding that are extreme, the PFO website is updated.
 Existing signage continues to be utilized in the event of flooding.
-Snow storms preventing access to sidewalks and COV parking lots causing disruption in continuous Physical Better communication to advice of service disruption.
+Snow storms preventing access to sidewalks and COV parking lots causing disruption in continuous accessibility Physical Better communication to advice of service disruption.
 People with physical disabilities will be provided an opportunity to find an alternate route.
 Implement GPS system on all sidewalk units and plow trucks to provide immediate information of the status snow clearing operations by location.
-Implementation of GPS system on all sidewalk units and plow trucks continues to be put forward for budget approval -
+Pending 2011 budget Implementation of GPS system on all sidewalk units and plow trucks continues to be put forward for budget approval - submitted in